mozilla/matchmaker/README.md

 ### mentorship mode

 This will split a list of people who have signalled their desire to be mentors/mentees into randomized mentor/mentee pairs.
+By default, uses the [sample input file](examples/mentorship/input.csv) and will create a file called `mentorship-output-local.csv`.

 From the dist folder, run: